-Join Ben Long for an in-depth discussion in this video Using stabilization with the iPhone 5s, part of Shooting with the iPhone 5s.
+Join Ben Long for an in-depth discussion in this video Using stabilization with the iPhone 5s, part of iPhone 5s Photography.

 As with a normal camera, there will be times where you will want to stabilize your iPhone camera.
 And by stabilize, I just mean just get it set somewhere solid because maybe there's, you're in a low-light situation and you're worried about slow shutter speed.
 Or maybe you want to do a self-portrait or a group shot or something like that.
 There are a lot of different ways of stabilizing your iPhone.
 The first way is just to wing it, just prop it up against something.
 One nice thing, if you've got a solid surface, the iPhone 5 has hard edges, so you can actually just balance it on its own.
 But when it comes time for more serious stabilization, you have a few different options.